abiondo/abiondo.github.io/_posts/2020-03-22-saarctf20-schlossberg.md

 The function is defined with an empty body.
 This works because, when a file is imported, all the symbols it declares are added to the global namespace, but they are not actually defined, and no code is generated for them.
-At linking phase, the symbol will be linked with the function exported by the runtime.
+At linking phase, the symbol will be linked to the function exported by the runtime.
 When we send both files to the server, however, code is generated for each file.
 The empty-body definition of `sahmol_ln` will produce a symbol that overrides the runtime export, turning it into a no-op.
 Therefore, we cannot use this trick to confuse the prototype of existing runtime functions.

-However, we can confuse prototypes of functions defined by ourselves, as long as split them in three files (confused declaration, definition and usage) and get the compilation order just right:
+However, we can confuse prototypes of functions defined by ourselves, as long as split them in three files (definition, confused declaration, and usage) and get the compilation order just right:

 ```
 $ cat z.sl